Plugscyber/TwineAdventure/README.md

 Location information

-Charater classes (with class dependent narrative.)
+Charater classes (with class dependent narrative and item acquisition.)

 In development:

 Money system with buying and selling.
+(Mostly what to do when you run out of money and selling items.)

 Magic system (mostly what to do when you run out of magic and try to cast a spell.)